 Practice recovering from a fall.
 The act of getting up while wearing snowshoes can be a cumbersome process.
-It does not happen a lot, but girls can fall when snowshoeing, most often on descents.
-Have girls practice getting back up from the ground.
+It does not happen often but falls do occur when snowshoeing, most often on descents.
+Have members practice getting back up.

 Prepare for emergencies.
-Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of frostbite, cold exposure, hypothermia, and sprains.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with wilderness first aid.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of frostbite, cold exposure, hypothermia, and sprains.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.

-Dress for the conditions: Be sure girls carry extra layers for warmth, particularly extra base layer tops in case the ones they are wearing get wet from exertion or the weather.
-Know the signs of hypothermia so you can recognize them in girls.
+Dress for the conditions.
+Be sure participants carry extra layers for warmth, particularly extra base layer tops in case the ones they are wearing get wet from exertion or the weather.
+Know the signs of hypothermia so you can recognize them quickly.